betows/betows/README.md

 ### Hello world 👋, I'm Roberto

-I’m currently a software developer student and technology passionate, currently I'm studying Reactjs in frontend and python backend in general, but I'm always open for new things to study or work.
+I’m currently a software developer student and technology passionate, at the moment I'm studying Reactjs in frontend and python backend in general, but I'm always open for new things to study or work.

+<p>Feel free to check my portifolio <a href="https://betows.github.io></p></a>

 <p> <a href="https://www.linkedin.com/in/serbis/"><img src="https://img.shields.io/badge/-Roberto Amaral-0077B5?style=flat-square&amp;labelColor=0077B5&amp;logo=LinkedIn&amp;https://www.linkedin.com/in/roberto-amaral-586716209/" alt="LinkedIn Badge"></a></p>